 Choose board names

-Pinterest Boards are searchable, as well.
+Pinterest Boards are searchable.
 Just like with profiles, or pins, users can also specifically search for boards to follow.
 So, you want to make sure your boards rank high in the search results when someone enters a search query.

 Now you’re probably asking yourself: how do you know which terms people are searching for on Pinterest?